Chikkysafe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- counts the number of directories in the PATH
+displays the result of BREATH to the power LOVE